Investigation of UFO reports by the United States government: Formation of NASA's UAP study team and the Pentagon's AARO

 On July 26, 2023, under the House Committee on Oversight and Accountability, another Congressional hearing took place featuring testimony from David Grusch alongside testimony from U.S. fighter pilots Ryan Graves and David Fravor on experiences related to unidentified aerial phenomena (UAP).
 During this Congressional hearing, Grusch said that he "was informed in the course of my official duties of a multi-decade UAP crash retrieval and reverse engineering program to which I was denied access" and that he believes that the U.S. government is in possession of UAP based on his interviews with 40 witnesses over four years.
 Grusch claimed in response to Congressional questions that the U.S. has retrieved "non-human" biological matter from the pilots of the crafts and that this "was the assessment of people with direct knowledge on the [UAP] program I talked to, that are currently still on the program".
 When asked by U.S. Representative Tim Burchett during this July 26 hearing, if Grusch had "personal knowledge of people who've been harmed or injured in efforts to cover up or conceal" the government's possession of "extraterrestrial technology," Grusch said yes but that he was not able to provide details except within a SCIF.

+On August 10, 2023, Politico reported that AARO's congressionally mandated public website and reporting mechanism had been delayed within the Pentagon.
+The Department of Defense launched AARO's public website on August 31, 2023, and launched a secure reporting mechanism on October 31, 2023 for current and former U.S. government personnel with direct knowledge of alleged UAP-related government programs or activities.

+Deputy Secretary of Defense Kathleen Hicks announced on August 30, 2023 that Kirkpatrick as AARO's director would report directly to her, and the Department of Defense launched AARO's public website on August 31, 2023.

+In October 2023, the joint Office of the Director of National Intelligence and Department of Defense FY2023 annual report stated that, as of April 30, 2023, AARO had received a total of 801 UAP reports.
+AARO announced the second phase of a secure reporting mechanism for current or former U.S. government employees, service members, and contractors with direct knowledge of alleged U.S. government UAP programs or activities dating back to 1945; AARO said those submissions would inform its Historical Record Report.
+In March 2024, AARO released its Historical Record Report, which stated that no U.S. government investigation, academic-sponsored research, or official review panel had confirmed that any UAP sighting represented extraterrestrial technology, and that most sightings were ordinary objects and phenomena resulting from misidentification.